Metoprolol tartrate physical properties

 It is important to follow your doctor’s instructions when taking metoprolol tartrate and not to stop abruptly as this can lead to serious health risks.
 Always consult with your healthcare provider for proper dosage and usage guidelines.

-See also Metoprolol suc er 50 mg
+See also Metoprolol tartrate precautions

 Comparison with Other Beta-Blockers